 - A. Each Municipality will regularly send a representative to participate in the WRCC meetings, discussions, and activities. - B. The WRCC will work with County staff to serve as the forum for process oversight, program evaluation, and setting of priorities for NPDES MS4 Stormwater Mitigation Projects.
 County staff will make recommendations to the WRCC for project priorities.
-The WRCC will designate a project list and modify it as needed from time to time.
-Once Stormwater Mitigation Projects have been completed to restore 50 percent of the untreated impervious acres of each Municipality per Section 4.C. of this MOA, the WRCC will strive to equitably distribute the remaining Stormwater Mitigation Projects among the Municipalities. - C. As projects involving land acquisition arise, the WRCC shall evaluate whether any alternative projects would be more desirable for a similar result and consider this in setting project priorities. - D. County staff will update the WRCC regularly on the status of Stormwater Mitigation Projects implemented to comply with the Permit.
+The WRCC will designate a project list and modify it as needed from time to time. - C. As projects involving land acquisition arise, the WRCC shall evaluate and approve said land acquisition. - D. County staff will update the WRCC regularly on the status of Stormwater Mitigation Projects implemented to comply with the Permit. - E. County staff and each Municipal WRCC representative will inform and coordinate with their respective elected officials regarding approval of any proposed changes to the table, "Municipal Untreated IA & Initial Annual Payments for Capital Stormwater Mitigation Projects."